Anxiety Definition & Psychology

 Post-traumatic stress disorder (PTSD)

 Post-traumatic stress disorder may develop in some people who have witnessed or experienced a traumatic event, such as a violent act, a natural disaster, active combat, or abuse.
-Without treatment, the difficult memories of the experience may continue to affect them over time, often to the point that they have difficulty functioning.
-Common symptoms include nightmares, flashbacks to the event, intrusive thoughts, a severe sense of anxiety, and others.
+Without anxiety treatment, the difficult memories of the experience may continue to affect them over time, often to the point that they have difficulty functioning due to anxiety.
+Common anxiety symptoms include nightmares, flashbacks to the event, intrusive thoughts, a severe sense of anxiety, and others.

 Social anxiety disorder

-Social anxiety disorder may be diagnosed when an individual experiences a persistent and intense fear of being judged or embarrassed in social situations.
-It’s more than just shyness and is instead characterized by avoidance of social situations and/or moderate to severe symptoms of anxiety when faced with them.
+Also called social phobia, social anxiety disorder may be diagnosed when an individual experiences a persistent and intense fear of being judged or embarrassed in social situations.
+Social anxiety disorder is more than just shyness and is instead characterized by avoidance of social situations and/or moderate to severe symptoms of anxiety when faced with them.

 How anxiety is diagnosed

 Most everyone experiences feelings of anxiety from time to time.
-However, if these feelings are persistent, intense, and/or regularly interfere with your daily functioning, you may want to consider meeting with a healthcare professional for evaluation.
+However, if these feelings are persistent, intense, and/or regularly interfere with your daily functioning, you may want to consider meeting with a healthcare professional for psychological evaluation.
 A medical doctor can analyze your symptoms and medical history and run tests to rule out any possible physical causes of what you’re experiencing.
-They may then refer you to a mental health professional, who will typically compare your symptoms to the Diagnostic and Statistical Manual of Mental Disorders (DSM) to identify whether they may qualify as a clinical mental health disorder.
+They may then refer you to a mental health professional or psychologist, who will typically compare your anxiety symptoms to the Diagnostic and Statistical Manual of Mental Disorders (DSM) to identify whether they may qualify as a clinical anxiety disorder.
 They will then usually recommend a treatment plan.
-Even if your symptoms do not qualify as a disorder, a therapist can still help you develop coping skills to handle them.
+Even if your symptoms do not qualify as an anxiety disorder, a psychologist can still help you develop anxiety coping skills to handle them.

 How anxiety is treated

-The recommended treatment for someone with an anxiety disorder depends on the specific disorder, the severity of their symptoms, any coexisting conditions, and their personal medical and mental health history.
-That said, some form of psychotherapy is usually a key component of treatment.
+The recommended treatment for someone with an anxiety disorder depends on the specific anxiety disorder, the severity of their anxiety symptoms, any coexisting psychological conditions, and their personal medical and mental health psychological history.
+As with many other mental health conditions, some form of talk psychotherapy is usually a key component of treatment.
 Cognitive behavioral therapy (CBT), for instance, is considered to be “the current gold standard of psychological treatment,” and research supports its effectiveness for various anxiety disorders.
 A cognitive behavioral therapist will focus on helping an individual learn to recognize and then shift distorted or flawed thought patterns that are causing distressing feelings and/or behaviors.

-Other types of therapy a mental health professional might recommend include exposure therapy, interpersonal therapy, acceptance and commitment therapy, or others.
-Note that a medical professional may also prescribe certain types of medication for those with anxiety disorders, typically in conjunction with psychotherapy as well.
-Again, it all depends on a specific person's unique symptoms and situation.
+Other types of psychotherapy a psychologist might recommend include exposure psychotherapy, interpersonal psychotherapy, acceptance and commitment psychotherapy, or others.
+Note that a medical professional may also prescribe certain types of medication to treat anxiety disorders, typically in conjunction with psychotherapy as well.
+Commonly prescribed medications for anxiety include selective serotonin reuptake inhibitors, tricyclic antidepressants, beta blockers, and benzodiazepines.
+Always consult with a healthcare professional or psychiatrist prior to starting or stopping any anxiety medication.

 Getty/AnnaStills